Satyam/book-react-redux/newManuscript/folders.md

 # What is where

-The application [(:octocat:)](https://github.com/Satyam/book-react-redux) contains five main folders plus those for the book itself (manuscript).
+The application [(:octocat:)](https://github.com/Satyam/book-react-redux) contains six main folders plus those for the book itself (manuscript).

 ## The client folder